caysonjh/Protein-Membrane-MD-Tutorial/README.md

 - `--buffer`: The amount of buffer space to leave between each lipid during insertion.
 In this case, we are using a buffer of 1 &Aring;ngstr&ouml;ms, which avoids major atom clashes but gives us a realistic lipid density.
 - `--z-buffer`: The amount of buffer space to leave between the upper and lower leaflet in the membrane.
 In this case, we are using a z-buffer of 4 &Aring;ngstr&ouml;ms, which is a good starting point for separating the two leaflets.
 This number was also obtained through trial and error with various numbers until the two leaflets were separated enough to avoid clashes but close enough so the two leaflets don't separate during simulation.

 Once you've run the command and generated the output file, you should be able to view it in ChimeraX.
-You can either open ChimeraX and use the built in GUI to select the file, or just run `open DotG_membrane.pdb` in the terminal.
+You can either open ChimeraX and use the built in GUI to open the file, or just run `open DotG_membrane.pdb` in the terminal.
 Ensure that the system looks as desired before proceeding to the next step.
 It should look something like the following:

 <img src="images/memb_diagonal.png" width="400" height="280"><img src="images/memb_horizontal.png" width="400" height="280">

-### 3. Prepare the System for MD
+### 3. Prepare the system for MD

-#### 3.1 Create the Topology File
+#### 3.1 Create the topology file
 The first thing needed to prepare the system for MD is to create a topology file.
 This file will contain all the information about the protein system as defined by the parameters in the forcefield.
 A forcefield contains all the information describing the interactions between atoms both within and between molecules.
-It allows the bonds to be represented in a mathematical way so that the motion of the atoms can be tracked and updated throughout the simulations.
+It allows the interactions to be represented with a mathematical formula so that the motion of the atoms can be tracked and updated throughout the simulations.
 The forcefield that we will be using is [Charmm36](https://gromacs.bioexcel.eu/t/newest-charmm36-port-for-gromacs/868), as it is the only forcefield that has thus far incorporated support for lipid systems.
 This forcefield is not included automatically with the GROMACS download as many other forcefields are, so we need to include the force field files in the working directory.
 The files are located in the `charmm36.ff` directory, and have been specifically modified to include the definitions for the lipids we are working with.
-> **Note:** If you are working with custom lipids that are not already included in the `charmm36.ff/lipids.rtp` file, you will need to add the atom, bond, and improper information as exemplified by the other entries in `charmm36.ff/lipids.rtp`, and the information can be obtained from the [Charmm topology files for lipids](https://www.charmm-gui.org/?doc=toppar)
+> **Note:** If you are working with custom lipids that are not already included in the `charmm36.ff/lipids.rtp` file, you will need to add the atom, bond, and improper information in the same format as the other entries in `charmm36.ff/lipids.rtp`.
+That information can be obtained from the [Charmm topology files for lipids](https://www.charmm-gui.org/?doc=toppar)

 To create the topology file, we will use the [`gmx pdb2gmx`](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-pdb2gmx.html) command.
 The command will look something like the following.
 ```